AdarshSingh1103/Diwali-Sales-Mini-Project/README.md

-# Diwali-Sales-Mini-Project
+# Diwali-Sales-Analysis-Mini-Project
-This is a Data Visualization mini project using Python.
+This is a Data Visualization/Analysis mini project using Python.